Kimi W

 Bio

-I'm a PhD candidate at Carnegie Mellon University specializing in AI ethics: As the tech sector grows and increasingly takes up space in our lives, it's imperative that we question and challenge the effects it has on society at large.
+I'm a PhD candidate at Carnegie Mellon University specializing in AI ethics: As technology advances, it is imperative that we examine its impact on society.
 I'm specifically interested in the impacts AI has on racial and gender minorities, and how to mitigate its adverse effects.
-My work lies at the intersection of psychology, design, and computer science.
-Previously, I studied usable privacy and security.
-Outside of my research life, I love cooking, playing sports, and relaxing with George (my very fluffy and adorable cat!).Project ideas
+My work lies at the intersection of psychology, design, and computer science, and has been sponsored by Apple, Amazon, and Facebook.
+Outside of my research life, I teach yoga/pilates and hang out with George (my very fluffy and adorable cat!).Project ideas

 Finding Algorithmic Success on TikTok